top of page

 Well.
 That explained the Brussels sprouts!

-The Warrior Program
+The Warrior Solution

-John knows my story—20 years of struggling with Bipolar, Alcoholism, Anxiety Disorders and PTSD.
-It left me feeling so powerless, that I tried to end my life.
-But in that moment of absolute darkness, I discovered something powerful: Mental health is the key to overcoming any challenge!
+John knows my story — 20 years of struggling with Bipolar, Alcoholism, Anxiety Disorders and PTSD.
+It left me feeling so powerless that I tried to end my life.
+But in that moment of absolute darkness, I discovered something powerful: mental health is the key to overcoming any challenge.

-And one key part of that program?
-Fueling your mental health with the right foods.
-What’s on your plate can power your mind, steady your emotions, and help you stay grounded—just ask John Wick.
+So when it comes to fueling your mental health, what is on your plate matters.
+Food can power your mind, steady your emotions and help keep you grounded — just ask John Wick.

 His newest weapon of choice?
-Brussels sprouts!
+Brussels sprouts.

-Use 1: The Tactical Roast
+Tool 1: The Tactical Roast

 Translation?
 Fewer mood swings.
 Sharper focus.
 More emotional control when it matters.

-“They help me stay calm under pressure,” John said, “which is handy when people are shooting at me in art museums.”
+“They help me stay calm under pressure,” John said.
+“Which is handy when people are shooting at me in art museums.”

 Our Turn: